humamaboalraja/Tabulas/README.md

 <br>

 ## 🐳 **Running with Docker**
-If you already have Docker installed feel free to run the app and set it up in one command:
+If you already have Docker installed, feel free to run the app and set it up in one command:

 ```
 docker-compose up